envytools/envytools/hwdocs/gpu.rst

 - NV31:

-  - no NV35 changes, this chipset is derived from NV30
+  - no NV35 changes, this GPU is derived from NV30
   - 2-stage PLLs split into two registers
   - VPE engine extended to work as a PFIFO engine